 To help run the pipeline, the library provides the

-PipelineRunner trait, which implements the Scala main method that parses the command line and supports seamless integration with the Pipeline Service.
+PipelineRunner trait, which implements the Scala main method that parses the command line and supports seamless integration with the Pipeline API.

 Scala developers create one Scala object that mixes in